 Employee Benefit and Bonus Plans.
-As of the date of the spin-off, we will adopt or continue in effect our benefit plans that were in effect prior to the distribution date, including a new equity incentive plan (the "Cognyte Incentive Plan"), which will be adopted prior to the date of the spin-off.
-We will be responsible for all cash bonus payments to our employees for which the payment date occurs on or after the date of the spin-off.
+As of the date of the spin-off, we will adopt or continue in effect our benefit plans that were in effect prior to the distribution date, including a new equity incentive plan, which will be adopted prior to the date of the spin-off.
+We will be responsible for all cash bonus payments to our employees, and any bonuses that our employees have elected to receive in the form of equity under Verint's stock bonus program will be settled in shares of our common stock.